 The FMP requires states and jurisdictions with a declared interest in the species to conduct an annual young-of-the-year (YOY) survey for the purpose of monitoring annual recruitment of each year's cohort.
-In 2011, the states of Maine, New Hampshire, New York, South Carolina and Georgia had average or below average YOY survey counts.
-However, the catch of glass eels was poached on six separate nights in Maine, which may influence the overall results.
-The states of Rhode Island, Connecticut, Maryland, and Virginia had above average YOY survey counts.
-A total of 30,874 young-of-the-year American eel were observed in Rhode Island's 2011 recruitment survey, which was the highest on record.
+In 2012, the states of Rhode Island and Florida had below average YOY survey counts.
+The state of New Hampshire, New York, Virginia, and Georgia had average YOY counts.
+The states of Maine, Connecticut, New Jersey, Delaware, and Maryland had above average YOY survey counts and all states had their highest YOY catch on record in 2012.
+In 2012 Florida had the lowest YOY catch of their time series.

 The FMP does not require any other research initiatives in participating states and jurisdictions.
-Nonetheless, the American Eel Technical Committee has identified several research topics that could further understanding of the species' life history, behavior, and biology.
+Nonetheless, the American Eel TC has identified several research topics that could further understanding of the species' life history, behavior, and biology.
 Research needs for American eel include: